mschult2/stardew-planner/README.md

-A Blazor web app that approximates the most profitable planting schedule in Stardew Valley, based on available gold, field tiles, crops, starting day, and season length.
+A Blazor WASM web app that approximates the most profitable planting schedule in Stardew Valley, based on available gold, field tiles, crops, starting day, and season length.
 Applicable to a number of farming games: Harvest Moon, Story of Seasons, Harvestella, Fields of Mistria, Rune Factory, etc.

 The algorithm is a heuristic decision tree simulation, with caching and bucketing optimizations.